JoshData/python-email-validator/README.md

 Key features:

-* Checks that an email address has the correct syntax --- good for registration/login forms or other uses related to identifying users.
+* Checks that an email address has the correct syntax --- great for email-based registration/login forms or validing data.
 * Gives friendly English error messages when validation fails that you can display to end-users.
 * Checks deliverability (optional): Does the domain name resolve?